koolwebdezign/statistical-inference/simulation.md

-# Investigate the exponential distribution in R and compare it with the Central Limit Theorem
+# Asymptotics and use of the Central Limit Theorem
 Jack Welch
 June 4, 2017